MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### Why do I see the older icon for Sales app in Outlook desktop?

-In some cases, you may see the older icon for the Sales app in Outlook desktop.
+In some cases, you might see the older icon for the Sales app in Outlook desktop.

 :::image type="content" source="media/faq-older-icon.png" alt-text="Older icon of the Sales app":::